AlSabriBhuiyan0/Carbon-credit-stock-crypto-tracker/backend/docs/SETUP_GUIDE.md

 ---

 **🎉 Congratulations!
-Your Carbon Credit & Stock Tracker system is now fully set up and ready to use.
+Your Carbon credit tracker and stock,crypto asset prediction platform system is now fully set up and ready to use.
 The system is production-ready and fully functional with AI forecasting, real-time data, and comprehensive portfolio management.**